-Section 117 - Article 8 - Administrative Mechanisms.
-Section 8.5.5. (r) is hereby amended to read as follows:
+Section 110 - Article 8 - Administrative Mechanisms.
+Section 8.5. - Community Design Commission.
+Subsection 8.5.5 Powers of the Commission, subsection (r) is hereby amended to read as follows:

-"To review all schematic building designs for special use permits or special use permit modifications, and forward comments and recommendations for consideration by the applicant at council public hearings;"
+"(r) To review all schematic building designs for special use permits or special use permit major modifications, and forward comments and recommendations for consideration by the applicant at council public hearings;"

-Section 118 - Appendix A. Definitions are hereby amended to read as follows:
+Section 111 - Appendix A. Definitions is hereby amended to add new definitions in alphabetical order as follows:

-Administrative decision: Decisions made in the implementation, administration, or enforcement of development regulations that involve the determination of facts and the application of objective standards set forth in this appendix.
-These are sometimes referred to as ministerial decisions or administrative determinations.
+"Administrative decision: Decisions made in the implementation, administration, or enforcement of development regulations that involve the determination of facts and the application of objective standards set forth in this appendix.
+These are sometimes referred to as ministerial decisions or administrative determinations."

-Administrative hearing: A proceeding to gather facts needed to make an administrative decision.
+"Administrative hearing: A proceeding to gather facts needed to make an administrative decision."

-Bona fide farm: Agricultural activities as defined in NCGS 160D-903(a).
+"Bona fide farm: Agricultural activities as defined in NCGS 160D-903(a)."